 Due to the asynchronous nature of the DataReceived event of the .NET SerialPort component and the limited time that I have, I did not attempt to make the application wait for all data to be received before enabling the action buttons.
 For this reason, you will need to wait for a while and check the activity log after pressing any button to make sure that the command has finished executing before peforming the next action, otherwise the application behavior may be unexpected.

 The Visual Studio 2012 source code is included in the download package.
 Microsoft .NET Framework 2.0 (which is installed by default on Windows 7 or later) is required.
 The executable can be found in the bin folder.
+You can also find on GitHub the application source code and executable.
+The GitHub repository also contains some minor user interface improvements made by joesphan that are not available in the original source code.

 Downloads for TDS 340A, TDS 360 & TDS 380 oscilloscopes: